AmandaRP/hddtest/README.md

 hddtest
 =======

 Functions for hypothesis testing of high dimensional discrete data.
-Currently functions for multinomially distributed data are available.
+Currently functions for multinomially distributed data, as described in \[1\], are available.
 Functions for multivariate binary data will be added in the future.

 Installation
 ------------